-- Who is the "publisher" (organization, company, person) of the web site?
+- Who is the publisher and/or author (organization, company, person) of the web site?

-- Is this publisher an appropriate resource for the information being presented?
+- Is this publisher an appropriate source for the information being presented?

 - Is a personal author identified for the information, articles, or documents presented at the web site?

-- Do you know that this author is respected in his/her field?
-Is it clear what his/her credentials are?
+- Is the author a recognized authority in the field?
+Is it clear what their credentials are?

-- Is there biographical information provided?
+- Is biographical information provided?
 Will it be possible to find background information about this author?

 Tip: A reference librarian may be able to recommend resources which will help you learn more about the publisher and author!